Your Favourite Children’s Authors Join Team Banjo!

 I’ve written about globe-trotting adventures (The Secret of the Night Train), characterful animals (Erica’s Elephant) and the joy of sharing stories from our lives (A Sea of Stories).
 I’m excited to mix all three together with this globe-trotting cat!

 Until next time,

 Sylvia Bishop writes junior fiction for children of all ages.
 Her books have been translated into 15 languages and published around the world.
 When she is not writing (or reading), she performs comedy, and knits disastrous jumpers.

 Take a look at Sylvia’s other work…

-The Bookshop Girl – A small girl is abandoned in a bookshop, so the owners adopt her, and she becomes one of the family.
+The Bookshop Girl– A small girl is abandoned in a bookshop, so the owners adopt her.
 But she is keeping an enormous secret – she can’t read!
 When they win the famous Montgomery Book Emporium in a raffle, all is not as it seems.
 Can she save her family, and keep her secret?